What exactly does “acute abdomen” mean?

-Phobias are a type of anxiety disorder that affect a significant portion of the general population.
+Phobias are a type of anxiety disorder that affects a significant portion of the general population.

 What exactly is bariatrics, then?

-A branch of medicine that specialises in the diagnosis and treatment of obesity, which may include dietary and nutritional adjustments, physical activity, behavioural and lifestyle adjustments, and even surgical procedures.
+A branch of medicine that specializes in the diagnosis and treatment of obesity, which may include dietary and nutritional adjustments, physical activity, behavioural and lifestyle adjustments, and even surgical procedures.

 What is Belching?